-Riverside development not on the riverside: The site is located close to the River Thames, but the river frontage is blocked by the adjacent Wharfside Close development of 3 and 4 storey townhouses and blocks.
-Block heights, layout, and orientation should be designed to provide views through and past Wharfside Close to maximise outlook on to the River Thames, without causing adverse impacts to amenity such as daylight.
+Block heights, layout, and orientation can be designed to provide views through and past Wharfside Close to maximise outlook on to the River Thames, without causing adverse impacts to amenity such as daylight.
+A variety of building types can be used to create transitions in scale across streets and to address the patchwork of uses and existing context surrounding the site.